mike4aday/SwiftlySalesforce/README.md

 ## Quick Start
 Get up and running in a few minutes:

-1. Get a free Salesforce [Developer Edition](https://developer.salesforce.com/signup)
+1. Get a free Salesforce [Developer Edition](https://developer.salesforce.com/signup) environment ("org")
-1. Create a [Connected App] in your new Developer Edition environment
+1. Create a [Connected App] in your new org
 1. [Add](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) Swiftly Salesforce to your Xcode project as a package dependency, with URL [https://github.com/mike4aday/SwiftlySalesforce.git](https://github.com/mike4aday/SwiftlySalesforce.git).

 ## Examples